babsey/nest-desktop-docs/user/usage-advanced/network-graph.rst

 The example is a balanced random network model with the random, fixed in-degree connectivity.
 The illustration uses the elements for nodes, edges, and annotations introduced above to depict the network composed of an excitatory (E, triangle) and an inhibitory (I, circle) neuron population, and a population of external stimulating devices (:math:`E_\text{ext}`, hexagon).
 Recurrent connections between the neurons in the excitatory and inhibitory populations are probabilistic (dashed edges) and follow the "random, fixed in-degree" rule (:math:`K_{in}`) with the further constraints that autapses are prohibited (:math:`\cancel{A}`) and multapses are allowed (:math:`M`).

 Here, the NEST Desktop version also displays spike recorders.

-For further information see  `spike activity <https://nest-desktop.readthedocs.io/en/latest/user/usage-advance/activity-animation-graph.html>`_.
+Note: :ref:`Annotations <annotation>` are not available in NEST Desktop.

-Note that :ref:`annotations <annotation>` are currently not available in NEST Desktop.
+To generate static publication-ready visualizations of network graphs in agreement with the graphical notation (corresponding to the figure on the left), please refer to this lightweight :ref:`libreoffice_extension`.

 Further examples can be found in [1]_.